Bryukh/checkio-articles/brackets.md

     return not bool(stack)
 ```

-You can examine this code execution with [Pythontutor service][pytutor]
+You can examine this code execution with the [Pythontutor service][pytutor]

 ## Stackless Solution

-This mission can be solved without stack and only with string methods as
+This mission can be solved without using stack and instead with a string method as seen
 in [@blabaster's](http://www.checkio.org/user/blabaster/)
 ["Stackless" solution][blabaster-solution]